 - The Resilience Knowledge Coalition, a network of networks with over 450 members, aims to support translating knowledge into use through its three functions Collaborate, Connect and Apply.
 It has seeded activities such as the Global South Talent Pool and Catalytic Grants. - The Adaptation Action Coalition (AAC) aims to advance adaptation globally.
 AAC membership is open to all UN member states, as well as the European Union, who have signed the 2019 UNCAS Call to Action on Raising Ambition on Adaptation and Resilience.
-Eligible countries are encouraged to become a member of the AAC and join the coalition in its mission to accelerate global action on adaptation to achieve a climate resilient world by 2030. - The Climate Investment Funds (CIF) launched a new report, called Lessons On Local Stakeholder Engagement From The Pilot Program For Climate Resilience: A Case Study Of Projects In Eight Countries, which identifies good practices in the means, process, and principles of local stakeholder engagement for climate resilience and adaptation through an in-depth case study of projects in 8 countries under CIF's Pilot Program for Climate Resilience (PPCR) - Cambodia, Jamaica, Nepal, Papua New Guinea, Samoa, St. Lucia, St. Vincent and the Grenadines, and Zambia. - The Near East Foundation's piloted decentralised climate finance (DCF) model is a viable, effective, and potentially transformative model to help local communities build resilience.
-For example, in both Mali and Senegal, this led to building capacity for public procurement; creating processes that were more inclusive/participatory; integrating work to avoid publication and to help strengthen infrastructure; and generally supported local communities (with 150 investments that reached over one million people). - Organised grassroots communities in Indonesia, Cambodia and Philippines used community savings mechanisms, risk mapping tools and other data collection tools and technology to identify their priorities and needs in the face of climate change and disaster crises and design innovative and scalable solutions at the local level.
+Eligible countries are encouraged to become a member of the AAC and join the coalition in its mission to accelerate global action on adaptation to achieve a climate resilient world by 2030. - The Climate Investment Funds (CIF) launched a new report, called Lessons On Local Stakeholder Engagement From The Pilot Program For Climate Resilience: A Case Study Of Projects In Eight Countries, which identifies good practices in the means, process, and principles of local stakeholder engagement for climate resilience and adaptation through in-depth case study of projects from Cambodia, Jamaica, Nepal, Papua New Guinea, Samoa, St. Lucia, St. Vincent and the Grenadines, and Zambia. - The Near East Foundation's piloted decentralised climate finance (DCF) model is a viable, effective, and potentially transformative model to help local communities build resilience.
+In both Mali and Senegal, it led to building capacity for public procurement; creating processes that were more inclusive/participatory; strengthening infrastructure; and supporting local communities through 150 investments that reached over one million people.